fabiocozzolino/fabiocozzolino.github.io/_posts/2022-03-21-Deploy-NET-6-Minimal-API-to-AWS-Lambda.md

   <img src="/assets/img/headline/Dotnet-on-AWS-1024x652.png" alt="Create the pipeline">
 </p>

-Serverless currently is for sure one of the most popular word of the last few years, at least in Cloud Computing world.
+Serverless currently is for sure one of the most popular words of the last few years, at least in the Cloud Computing world.
 But, what does it mean?
-This is the one of the most simple definition I found:
+This is one of the most simple definitions I found:
 > Serverless is a cloud-native development model that allows developers to build and run applications without having to manage servers
 > ([RedHat](https://www.redhat.com/en/topics/cloud-native-apps/what-is-serverless)).

 So, this means that servers are still there (fiuuu...).

-In fact, Serverless doesn't mean "without server", but it is more related to ownership of resources, load balancing, scalability, and the other server things that a developer doesn't need to manage.
-Basically, servers technologies are abstracted away from development.
+Serverless doesn't mean "without server", but it is more related to ownership of resources, load balancing, scalability, and the other server things that a developer doesn't need to manage.
+Servers technologies are abstracted away from development.

-AWS currently have a lot of services useful to implement serverless applications.
-One of the most well know is AWS Lambda.
-An AWS Lambda is composed in two part: a function, the code and runtime that process events, and a trigger, the AWS service or application that cause the function execution.
+AWS currently has a lot of services useful to implement serverless applications.
+One of the most well knows is AWS Lambda.
+An AWS Lambda is composed of two-part: a function, the code and runtime that process events, and a trigger, the AWS service or application that causes the function execution.
 In this post we are going to see out to deploy an AWS Lambda function developed with the new .NET 6 Minimal API, using GitHub as a source repository.

 # Toolbox
 Before we get into the steps, a few words about the AWS services and tools we are going to use:
 * AWS Lambda: _a serverless, event-driven compute service that lets you run code for virtually any type of application or backend service without provisioning or managing servers_.
-One of the most important point is that you _only pay for what you use_, and in that case means that you only pay for the execution time.
+One of the most important points is that you _only pay for what you use_, which in that case means that you only pay for the execution time.
 More info at the [official page](https://aws.amazon.com/lambda/).
-* AWS CodePipeline: _a fully managed continuos delivery service.
+* AWS CodePipeline: _a fully managed continuous delivery service.
 With CodePipeline you can automate the build and deploy service_.
 Check the [official page](https://aws.amazon.com/codepipeline/).
-* AWS Lambda Tools for .NET Core: a set of command to create and deploy .NET-based Lambda applications.
+* AWS Lambda Tools for .NET Core: a set of commands to create and deploy .NET-based Lambda applications.
 See [here](https://github.com/aws/aws-lambda-dotnet) for more info.
 * GitHub: the git repository that we are going to use for our source code.
 You can use what you prefer, like Bitbucket.
 * Visual Studio Code: the cross-platform editor to write our .NET AWS Lambda application.

 So, now let's start and see what happens.

 # Create the .NET Lambda serverless project
-The .NET Core CLI is the most easy way to create a .NET Lambda project.
+The .NET Core CLI is the easiest way to create a .NET Lambda project.
 As always, you need to use the predefined AWS Lambda .NET Project templates with the `dotnet new` command.
-First, if you need to install the templates, open your command line tool, or terminal on MacOS, and use the `dotnet new -i` command to install the Lambda Project Templates:
+First, if you need to install the templates, open your command line tool, or terminal on macOS, and use the `dotnet new -i` command to install the Lambda Project Templates:

 ```
 dotnet new -i Amazon.Lambda.Templates
 ```

-after installing was completed, you can proceed with creating the project.
-So, in your command line program, go on the base directory of your repository and use the `serverless.AspNetCoreMinimalAPI` as shown here:
+after the installation was completed, you can proceed with creating the project.
+So, in your command line program, go to the base directory of your repository and use the `serverless.AspNetCoreMinimalAPI` as shown here:

 ```
 dotnet new serverless.AspNetCoreMinimalAPI -n myAwesomeLambda
 ```

 the project is now ready.
 Under the folder `src/myAwesomeLambda`, in the `Program.cs`, you'll find all the useful code to run your _Minimal API_.
-Obviuously, you can change the code and implement the APIs based on your needs.
+You can change the code and implement the APIs based on your needs.

 # Setup your project for AWS CodePipeline
-For the purpose of this post, it is useful to look at these two specific files created by the serverless template:
+For this post, it is useful to look at these two specific files created by the serverless template:

 - `aws-lambda-tools-defaults.json`
 - `serverless.template`

-the `aws-lambda-tools-defaults.json` contains all the deployment info that you can use in command line to deploy the lambda function.
-We'll see the command line istruction later.
-The `serverless.template`, instead, is the json template that allows the creation of the serverless service by using _AWS CloudFormation_. you can find more info [here](https://docs.aws.amazon.com/toolkit-for-visual-studio/latest/user-guide/lambda-cli-publish.html).
+the `aws-lambda-tools-defaults.json` contains all the deployment info that you can use in the command line to deploy the lambda function.
+We'll see the command line instruction later.
+The `serverless.template`, instead, is the JSON template that allows the creation of the serverless service by using _AWS CloudFormation_. you can find more info [here](https://docs.aws.amazon.com/toolkit-for-visual-studio/latest/user-guide/lambda-cli-publish.html).
 In this article we are going to use only the AWS Lambda Tools for .NET Core.

 As seen in the [previous post](/deploy-net-6-blazor-webassembly-aws-elastic-beanstalk/), we need to use the `buildspec.yml` file to build our solution by using AWS CodePipeline.
-Before we can proceed with the build and deploy command, we need to be sure that all the CLI are correctly installed on build machine.
-To do that, we first need to install the latest dotnet version, and then install, or update, the `Amazon.Lambda.Tools` by using the `dotnet tool update` command, as you can see in the following file `buildspec.yml` file:
+Before we can proceed with the build and deploy command, we need to be sure that all the CLI are correctly installed on the build machine.
+To do that, we first need to install the latest dotnet version and then install, or update, the `Amazon.Lambda.Tools` by using the `dotnet tool update` command, as you can see in the following file `buildspec.yml` file:

 ``` yaml
 version: 0.2